EpsilonGG/Gamespark-Interview-RSS/README.md

-# Gamespark-Interview-RSS
+# Interview-RSS
-RSS for Gamespark's Interview
+RSS for Games' Interview